JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 2. If the path is missing or invalid, the user is immediately prompted to select a folder.
 3. The selected path is persisted and used for all future operations.
 4. This ensures robust handling of missing/renamed Steam or config directories and a seamless user experience.
+5. Any error in the main process (e.g., config not found, download failure, file operation error) is logged to `error.log` via the `logError` helper.
+6. The user is shown a clear error message in the status area and, if enabled, as a Windows notification.
+7. Developers and users can inspect `error.log` in the user data directory for troubleshooting and support.

 ---